L.A. brush fire intensifies as temperatures soar and hundreds evacuate

-A rapidly intensifying brush fire blazing 5,000 acres in the Los Angles area Saturday forced hundreds of evacuations — just as firefighters contend with record high temperatures scorching across the state.
+A rapidly intensifying brush fire blazing 5,000 acres in the Los Angeles area Saturday forced hundreds of evacuations — just as firefighters contend with record high temperatures scorching across the state.

 At a morning news conference, Los Angeles Mayor Eric Garcetti said the city has never witnessed an inferno of this magnitude in terms of acres, calling it the "largest fire in the history of Los Angeles," and that it had been 45 years since one has occurred in the area, allowing for "plenty of fuel to burn."